AstroFrank/WIPO-WO2024174045-PCT-CA2024050230-CIPO-CA3071354-CA3283999-Prior-Art-Francois-Decarie/README.md

 Unbeknownst to François until recently August 2025, Dr. Grant had previously filed a patent application CA3071354 in 2018 with claims that have since been abandoned. <a href="https://cipo.ic.gc.ca/opic-cipo/cpd/eng/patent/3071354/summary.html?query=charles+grant&type=basic_search"> Abandoned CIPO Application. </a>

 Previous Claims:
-From Previous application:"2D images and Algorithms for Predicting Carcass Lean Yields for Live Feeder Pigs and for Body Condition Scoring Breeder Sows
+From Previous application: "2D images and Algorithms for Predicting Carcass Lean Yields for Live Feeder Pigs and for Body Condition Scoring Breeder Sows
 Claims

 A system and method of using 2D images of live feeder pigs and algorithms to predict carcass lean yields to allow adjustments in rations to optimize carcass lean yield.